wcarhart/tug/README.md

 |`releases`|false|string|The path where your releases will be downloaded (this directory will be created if it does not exist) (default: `./releases`).|`./myreleases`|
 |`reboot`|false|string|A shell command to run after your tug is complete.
 You can use `$repository` to reference your repository's name in the command.|`pm2 restart $repository`|

+## Available endpoints
+Use `GET /` to see the available repositories with tug.

+Use `GET /status` to see repository statuses.

+Use `GET /:username/:repository` to attempt to pull a new update for repository `username/repository`.

 ## Deploy
 Tug is a Node.js app and can be deployed many different ways.
 Here is how to do it with [PM2](https://pm2.keymetrics.io/).